Finisker/React-project_ToDo/README.md

 ### `npm run json-server`

-Start json-server to mockup server side of the application.\
+Start json-server to mock the server side of the application.
 Open [http://localhost:3001](http://localhost:3001) to view it in your browser.

 For the server to work properly u need json-server installed globally or in your directory.\